 - Growing production and reserves by developing our oil-rich resource base.
 Our long term plan is to actively drill and develop our acreage base in an effort to maximize its value and resource potential.
-However, given the current environment as it relates to commodity prices, we have scaled back our development plans to associate it, to the extent possible, with our cash flows from operations.
-Ring's portfolio of proved oil and natural gas reserves consists of 90% oil and 10% natural gas.
-Of those reserves, 32% of the proved reserves are classified as proved developed producing, or "PDP," 5% are classified as proved developed non-producing, or "PDNP," and approximately 63% are classified as proved undeveloped, or "PUD."
+Ring's portfolio of proved oil and natural gas reserves consists of 91% oil and 9% natural gas.
+Of those reserves, 45% of the proved reserves are classified as proved developed producing, or "PDP," 10% are classified as proved developed non-producing, or "PDNP," and approximately 45% are classified as proved undeveloped, or "PUD."
 Through the conversion of undeveloped reserves to developed reserves, Ring seeks to increase production, reserves and cash flow while gaining favorable returns on invested capital.
-Through December 31, 2016, we increased our proved reserves to approximately 27.7 million BOE.
-Effectively 100% of our reserves relate to properties located in Texas.
-We spent approximately \$146.1 million on acquisitions and capital projects during 2015 and 2016. - Employ industry leading drilling and completion techniques.
+Through December 31, 2017, we increased our proved reserves to approximately 31.9 million BOE.
+All of our reserves relate to properties located in Texas.
+We spent approximately \$190.1 million on acquisitions and capital projects during 2016 and 2017. - Employ industry leading drilling and completion techniques.
 Ring's executive team, which has over 100 years combined experience in the oil and gas industry, intends to utilize new and innovative technological advancements and careful geological evaluation in reservoir engineering to generate value for its stockholders and to build development opportunities for years to come.
 Improved efficiency through employing technological advancements can provide a significant benefit in a continuous drilling program such as the one Ring contemplates for its current inventory of drilling locations.
-Additionally, Ring believes that the experience of its executive team will help reduce the time and cost associated with drilling and completing both conventional and horizontal wells, while potentially increasing recovery.

-• Pursue strategic acquisitions with exceptional upside potential.
+Additionally, Ring believes that the experience of its executive team will help reduce the time and cost associated with drilling and completing both conventional and horizontal wells, while potentially increasing recovery. - Pursue strategic acquisitions with exceptional upside potential.
 Ring has a history of acquiring leasehold positions that it believes to have substantial resource potential and to meet its targeted returns on invested capital.
 Ring has historically pursued acquisitions of properties that it believes to have exploitation and development potential comparable to its existing inventory of drilling locations.
 The Company has developed and refined an acquisition program designed to increase reserves and complement existing core properties.
 Ring's experienced team of management and engineering professionals identify and evaluate acquisition opportunities, negotiate and close purchases and manage acquired properties.
 Management intends to continue to pursue strategic acquisitions that meet the Company's operational and financial targets.
 The executive team, with its extensive experience in the Permian Basin, has many relationships with operators and service providers in the region.
 Ring believes that leveraging its relationships will be a competitive advantage in identifying acquisition targets.
 We believe that management's proven ability to evaluate resource potential will allow Ring to successfully acquire acreage and bring out more value in the assets.